transloadit/uppy/website/src/docs/xhrupload.md

 }
 ```

 That object will be the value of `response.body`.
 Not all endpoints respond with JSON.
 Providing a `getResponseData` function overrides this behavior.
-The `response` parameter is the `XMLHttpRequest` instance used to upload the file.
+The `response` parameter is the [`XMLHttpRequest`][XMLHttpRequest] instance used to upload the file.

 For example, an endpoint that responds with an XML document: